ISISComputingGroup/ibex_developers_manual/Upgrade-ISISICP.md

 Run again from the same directory (you need to do `cd ..` to get back to the dae directory).
 It should be quicker this time

-As printed to screen at the end of script, open a command terminal as administrator (gamekeepr) and run
+As printed to screen at the end of script, open a command terminal as administrator (gamekeeper) and run
    ```
    cd "c:\labview modules\dae"
    register_programs.cmd